-The Associate Dean for Clinical Integration is the principal clinical administrative officer and is responsible for the full range of program development, including participation in designing the clinical curriculum, as well as working collaboratively with faculty to develop the clinical curriculum.
-This role includes faculty recruitment and faculty development to ensure the curriculum is successfully delivered to the CUSOM students.
+The Associate Dean for Clinical Integration is the principal clinical administrative officer and is responsible for the full range of program development, including participation in designing the clinical curriculum in Years 1 and 2 of the CUSOM DO program.
+The Associate Dean for Clinical Integration provides oversight of the simulation and clinical skills curriculum, as well as working collaboratively with faculty to develop the clinical curriculum in Years 3 and 4 of the CUSOM DO program.
+This role includes faculty recruitment and faculty development to ensure the curriculum is successfully delivered to the CUSOM DO students.